notaryproject/specifications/requirements/verification-by-reference.md

 ## Overview

-One of the many questions of Notary Project is how will verification (signatures) be persisted within a registry.
+One of the many questions of the Notary Project is how will verification (signatures) be persisted within a registry.
 This paper outlines an option for persisting verification content as additional artifacts in the registry, with a reverse lookup.
 This would enable multiple verifications to exist without changing the original artifact, or the digest of the original content.